 There is no need to have thousands of dollars in your bank account before you go travelling!
 There are many amazing and affordable destinations just waiting to welcome you.
 As a backpacker, you will quickly learn how to stretch your precious dollars just that little bit further!

 But, not all destinations were born equal!
 You will find it easier to travel cheaply in Asia than you will in Australia or America.
 That being said, the tried and true methods of hitchhiking and volunteering can make most places accessible.
-As can sticking to local food and local transportation.
+As for sticking to local food and local transportation.

 Travel is truly one of the greatest things you can do for your personal growth and understanding of the world.